Soccer-Spain call up five extra players after COVID-19 positive | Sports-Games

 Soccer-Spain call up five extra players after COVID-19 positive

+"Their incorporation into the squad for Euro 2020 will depend on the results that come back over the next few days."
+Spain play Sweden in their Group E opener next Monday.

-Spain have called up five players to take part in a parallel training bubble following captain Sergio Busquets's positive COVID-19 test at the weekend, the team said on Monday.
+Spain have called up five players to take part in a parallel training bubble following captain Sergio Busquets's positive COVID-19 test, the team said on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)